AVSystem/Anjay-lite-bare-metal-client/README.md

 modem integration and a network API compatibility layer, implemented in the `net.c` file, which provides the required socket API functions.

+The security layer is implemented using the [mbed TLS](https://github.com/Mbed-TLS/mbedtls) library.

 This example implements the mandatory LwM2M objects:

 * [Security Object (/0)](https://raw.githubusercontent.com/OpenMobileAlliance/lwm2m-registry/prod/0.xml)